cjcoats/SMOKE-m3utilio/README.md

 In many places, the original code-authors introduced potential bugs due to a failure to understand how declaration-time initialization for variables works.
-The following sort of thing
+The following sort of declaration
 <pre>
         INTEGER :: NFOUND = 0
 </pre>
-should almost always instead have a declaration, followed by a separate initialization-statement at the beginning of the body of the routine:
+should  always instead have a declaration, followed by a separate initialization-statement at the beginning of the body of the routine:
 </pre>
         INTEGER :: NFOUND